geon-youn/geon-youn.github.io/README.md

 ### geon!
 (About Me)

-Each song tells you a little about me :P.
+Each song tells you a little about me.

 ### geon!skills (My Skills)